 The nfsiostat command works as iostat command for the NFS mount points on the server.
 It uses the file /proc/self/mountstats as input and provides information about the input/output performance of NFS shares mounted in the system.
 Below is a sample output from the nfsiostat command.

-Below table displays a short description of each column in the about output.
+The below table displays a short description of each column in the about output.

 |op/s||This is the number of operations per second.|